ritza-co/internal-articles/css framework vs.md

 Consider *Material UI* if you are an avid React user and do not have the time to build a custom UI from scratch.

 Consider *Tailwind CSS* if you want to build a custom UI within your markup whilst writing almost no custom css.

 ## Styled Components vs. Tailwind CSS
 *Styled Components* is a React CSS-in-JavaScript framework you can use to write custom css using JavaScript.

 *Tailwind CSS* allows you to build UIs using multiple abbreviated class names as opposed to semantic classes.

-Consider *Styled Components* if you're looking to create custom React components whilst staying within the React ecosystem.
+Consider *Styled Components* if you're looking to stay within the React ecosystem and create custom React/CSS components.

 Consider *Tailwind CSS* if you have no experience with JavaScript/React but still looking to create reusable custom components.